knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Testing Asynchronous Code**
     - Writing unit tests for asynchronous methods in controllers and services.

+1. **Stubbing out 3rd Party Services for Testing**

+1. **Testing the Database**

+1. **Writing Integration Tests**
+    - Setting up and writing integration tests to test the entire API workflow.

 1. **Test-Driven Development (TDD) Approach**
     - Applying TDD principles: write tests first, then implement the code to pass the tests.
     - Refactor - Refactor /current to use AutoMapper and remove constructors

-1. **Writing Integration Tests**
-    - Setting up and writing integration tests to test the entire API workflow.
+1. **Refactor Duplicated Code**
+   - When the same code exists in multiple places, it increases the maintenance burden.
+If a change is needed, it must be made in all the duplicated locations, which can lead to errors and inconsistencies.

+2. **Refactor Long Method**
+   - Methods or functions that are excessively long can be difficult to understand and maintain.
+They often try to do too much, making them harder to test and debug.

+3. **Refactor Large Class**
+   - A class that has too many responsibilities can become overly complex, violating the Single Responsibility Principle.
+This makes the class hard to understand, test, and modify.

 1. **Introduction to Middleware in ASP.NET Core**
     - Understanding the request pipeline and creating custom middleware for handling requests.